DendiAnugerah/Jatis-tech/README.md

 ## Algorithm and SQL Test

-This folder contains my answers to the algorithm and SQL test for the software engineer role.
+Hi kak Dicky, this folder contains my answers to the algorithm and SQL test for the software engineer role.

 ## Algorithm Test